 Thanks to its discreet nature, this procedure is among the most successful dental operations in the dental industry.
 Furthermore, as compound fillings can bond chemically with the tooth, they are better than the more invasive treatments which require metal grooves or pins for holding them in place.

-Individuals may consider getting white filling in case they have a tooth that is mildly damaged and not fractured enough to need a dental implant.
-Whereas teeth that are more extensively chipped might need to be pulled out completely in order to prevent infections and then replaced with an implant, smaller dents and cracks can be filled through compound filling.
+Individuals may consider getting a white filling in case they have a tooth that is mildly damaged and not fractured enough to need a dental implant.
+Whereas teeth that are more extensively chipped might need to be pulled out completely in order to prevent infections and then replaced with an implant, smaller dents and cracks can be filled through the compound filling.

 The main advantage of getting compound filling for a small fracture is that it restores the tooth’s original shape and helps to maintain your smile.
 Most of the individuals who have chipped teeth are likely to feel insecure regarding the damage, which is why they want a fix which makes their smile look natural.
 In such cases, compound filling can do the trick.